-Particular attention must be given to the connection of the F_0 signal when the LTC2410 is used with an external conversion clock.
+Particular attention must be given to the connection of the $F_0$ signal when the LTC2413 is used with an external conversion clock.
 This clock is active during the conversion time and the normal mode rejection provided by the internal digital filter is not very high at this frequency.
-A normal mode signal of this frequency at the converter reference terminals may result into DC gain and INL errors.
-A normal mode signal of this frequency at the converter input terminals may result into a DC offset error.
-Such perturbations may occur due to asymmetric capacitive coupling between the F_0 signal trace and the converter input and/or reference connection traces.
-An immediate solution is to maintain maximum possible separation between the F_0 signal trace and the input/reference signals.
-When the F0 signal is parallel terminated near the converter, substantial AC current is flowing in the loop formed by the F_0 connection trace, the termination and the ground return path.
+A normal mode signal of this frequency at the converter reference terminals may result in DC gain and INL errors.
+A normal mode signal of this frequency at the converter input terminals may result in a DC offset error.
+Such perturbations may occur due to asymmetric capacitive coupling between the F0 signal trace and the converter input and/or reference connection traces.
+An immediate solution is to maintain maximum possible separation between the $F_0$ signal trace and the input/reference signals.
+When the F0 signal is parallel terminated near the converter, substantial AC current is flowing in the loop formed by the $F_0$ connection trace, the termination and the ground return path.
 Thus, perturbation signals may be inductively coupled into the converter input and/or reference.
-In this situation, the user must reduce to a minimum
+In this situation, the user must reduce to a minimum the loop area for the $F_0$ signal as well as the loop area for the differential input and reference connections.